dokku/dokku-rethinkdb/README.md

-rethinkdb:clone <name> <new-name>  NOT IMPLEMENTED rethinkdb:connect <name>           Connect via telnet to a rethinkdb service rethinkdb:create <name>            Create a rethinkdb service with environment variables rethinkdb:destroy <name>           Delete the service and stop its container if there are no links left rethinkdb:enter <name> [command]   Enter or run a command in a running rethinkdb service container rethinkdb:export <name> > <file>   NOT IMPLEMENTED rethinkdb:expose <name> [port]     Expose a rethinkdb service on custom port if provided (random port otherwise)
+rethinkdb:clone <name> <new-name>  NOT IMPLEMENTED rethinkdb:connect <name>           Connect via telnet to a rethinkdb service rethinkdb:create <name>            Create a rethinkdb service with environment variables rethinkdb:destroy <name>           Delete the service, delete the data and stop its container if there are no links left rethinkdb:enter <name> [command]   Enter or run a command in a running rethinkdb service container rethinkdb:export <name> > <file>   NOT IMPLEMENTED rethinkdb:expose <name> [port]     Expose a rethinkdb service on custom port if provided (random port otherwise)